 Over 60?
 How to Use Smartphone Apps to Lose Weight and Track Fitness

-If you’re one of the 42% of individuals over age 60 with a smartphone, you have the opportunity to use your phone as a weight loss and fitness assistant.
+If you have a smartphone, you can use your phone as a weight loss and fitness assistant.
 There are so many weight loss and fitness apps available, but it can be hard to know what’s worth the time and effort.

-We’ve done a ton of research and have identified 21 awesome apps that range from counting your calories to tracking your weight via your bathroom scale.
+We’ve done a ton of research and have identified some awesome apps that range from counting your calories to tracking your weight via your bathroom scale.

 If you haven’t already, we recommend first reading Losing Weight After 60 Is Hard – Here Are 9 Ways to Drop the Pounds.
 It will help you understand why it’s more difficult to lose weight after age 60 (you’re not crazy!) along with some additional tips to consider before diving into the smartphone apps you can use to help you.

-→ Did you know you can get access to free gym memberships once you turn 65?
+→ Did you know you can get access to no-cost gym memberships once you turn 65?
 Keep your health in tip-top shape with the help of your Medicare Advantage plan.
-Find out which plans in your zip code come with free gym membership privileges.
+Find out which plans in your zip code come with fee-free gym membership privileges.

 Your nutrition is the most important part of your weight loss journey.
 What you eat will have a much bigger impact on your weight and overall body composition than any other fitness component.

-It can be hard to track what you’re eating, but a little help from your smartphone can make that easy as pie.
-(But don't eat the pie.)
+It can be hard to track what you’re eating, but a little help from your smartphone can make it a lot easier.

-The world’s most popular health and fitness app is MyFitnessPal – and it’s free.
+One of the world’s most popular health and fitness apps is MyFitnessPal – and it’s free.
 So that’s a major bonus.

-You can scan barcodes, save your favorite meals, and use Quick Tools for simple and quick food tracking.
-If you don’t want to pay for a nutrition system like Weight Watchers, do it the free way by just taking a few minutes out of your day to log what you’re eating.
+You can scan barcodes, save your favorite meals and use Quick Tools for simple and quick food tracking.
+If you don’t want to pay for a nutrition system like WW (WeightWatchers®), you can do it for free by just taking a few minutes out of your day to log what you’re eating.

 Exercise and Fitness Apps